andre-cabral/react-native-wallet/README.md

 npm start
 -- the second will be the one who runs the app on the device npm run android

+#### Fonts

+# -- create a react native config file
+- make the react-native.config.js file
+- put the fonts folder on the config file module.exports = {
+  project: {
+          ios: {},
+          android: {}
+  },
+  assets: ['./fonts']
+};

+# -- download the files and load them on the project
+- download the ttf files and put them on /fonts folder.
+- run:
+npx react-native-asset

+# -- use the new font on the styles
+- on the styles use (in the example the file is Robotto-Regular.ttf)
+fontFamily: 'Robotto-Regular'

 #### Troubleshooting